 Section 5.
-Community Property Presumption
+Rebuttable Presumptions

-All property acquired by a spouse when domiciled in a jurisdiction where community property could then be acquired by the spouse by operation of law and as an incident of a marriage or a similar relationship is presumed to be community property.
-This presumption may be rebutted by a preponderance of the evidence.
+(a) All property acquired by a spouse when domiciled in a jurisdiction where community property could then be acquired by the spouse by operation of law and as an incident of a marriage or a similar relationship is presumed to be community property.